As COVID-19 mask debate rages on, retailers reluctantly take brunt of enforcement

 Other confrontations were more violent.
 In Flint, Mich., a security guard at a Family Dollar store was shot and killed when he asked a relative of those arrested to leave because she wasn’t wearing a mask.

-Making sure customers wear masks is yet one more challenging task for local small businesses, many of which are just reopening and dealing with best practices for cleaning and social distancing as well.
+Making sure customers wear masks is yet one more challenging task for local small businesses, many of which are just reopening and also dealing with best practices for cleaning and social distancing.

-Jill Pavlak, co-owner of St. Paul brewery Urban Growler Brewing Co., said she wants masks mandated metrowide not only for indoor areas but also for when people are ordering and picking up food and beer outside.
+Jill Pavlak, co-owner of Urban Growler Brewing Co. in St. Paul, said she wants masks mandated metrowide not only for indoor areas but also for when people are ordering and picking up food and beer outside.

 “I don’t like having to police people to wear a mask. … I just want to run a brewery,” she said.
 “I don’t want to have to explain to every person why we have the policy.”